aws-samples/aws-get-started-workshop/content/05-extend/01-hybrid-networking/06-reference/02-alternative-network-integration-architectures.md

 SPDX-License-Identifier: CC-BY-SA-4.0
 {{% /comment %}}

-This section provides an overview of several alternative architectures to consolidate site-to-site VPN connections from your on-premises network to your AWS environment and support connectivity between your team develpment and workload hosting VPCs and your infrastructure shared services VPC.
+This section provides an overview of several alternative architectures to consolidate site-to-site VPN connections from your on-premises network to your AWS environment and support connectivity between your team development and workload hosting VPCs and your infrastructure shared services VPC.
 This information is intended to help you make a more informed decision as you considered the recommended approach of using AWS Transit Gateway.

 {{< toc >}}